khoazero123/geocoder-converter/README.md

 # GraphHopper Geocoder Converter

-Converts a geocoding response from Nominatim, Gisgraphy, or OpenCageData to a GraphHopper geocoding response.
+Converts a geocoding response from Nominatim, Gisgraphy, OpenCageData or NetToolKit to a GraphHopper geocoding response.
 The geocoding converter makes it easy to use different geocoders using the same interface.
 A user queries the converter and the converter then queries the geocoding provider getting the corresponding response and converting it to the GraphHopper response format.